WHF Glossary of Terms

 Itemized Expenses

 This column provides the opportunity to describe exactly how much is spent on each item that falls within that expense category.
-For example, the applicant may individually list the salaries of all of the employees covered by the grant.
+For example, the applicant may individually list the salaries of all the employees covered by the grant.

 Program Income Form